-Most patients infected with Lyme disease, who receive prompt and appropriate antibiotic treatment, will go on to make a full recovery.
-However, recovery may continue for months or even years, after antibiotic treatment has ended.
+Most patients infected with Lyme disease, who receive prompt and appropriate antibiotic treatment, will go on to recover fully.
+However, after antibiotic treatment has ended, recovery may continue for months or even years.

 - Atrophic lesions, peripheral neuropathy and joint deformities, if acrodermatitis chronica atrophicans caused severe tissue damage.

-- Lyme arthritis, the majority of patients will completely recover from this over several months, but in approximately 10% of patients the recovery can be more prolonged.
+- In Lyme arthritis, most patients will completely recover from this over several months, but the recovery can be more prolonged in approximately 10% of patients.

 How can Lyme disease be prevented?